debezium/debezium-design-documents/gsoc/2026/VanKhanhAnny/proposal.md

 ##### Week 6

-- Implement the first full deployment flow for one supported container engine.
+- Implement the first full deployment flow for one supported container engine, including image pull and container start.
 - Persist the metadata needed for later lifecycle operations.

 ##### Week 7